 This puja takes place on the 10th and 25th of every month (check our calendar for times).
 Offering to the Spiritual Guide is a special Guru yoga of Je Tsongkhapa.
 The main practice is meditation on reliance upon our Spiritual Guide, but it also includes all the essential practices of the stages of the path (Lamrim), training the mind (Lojong), and is a preparation for Highest Yoga Tantra.
 By relying upon our Spiritual Guide as one with Je Tsongkhapa, our compassion, spiritual power, and especially our wisdom will naturally increase.

 For those who have died recently.
 It is a very peaceful and uplifting method of helping our friends and relatives who have died to take a fortunate rebirth.

 These are taken on the 15th day of each month.
 This is a purification practice when we eat one meal - lunch at 12.30pm and then refrain from any other food for the rest of the day.
 It is also a time to refrain from negative thoughts, speech and actions.

 Normally on the 8th day of each month (check our calendar for times).
 Arya Tara is a female Buddha who helps to rescue us swiftly from mental problems and physical dangers in much the same way as a mother cares for her children.

 This puja contains two special practices which are the very essence of Kadampa Buddhism and enable us to attain a special compassion, wisdom and spiritual strength; and to overcome obstacles to our spiritual practice.
-Every Sunday at 2pm Wishfulfilling Jewel is practised in conjunction with a special Tsog offering where an assembly of practitioners make food and drink offerings.
+Every Friday at 7pm Wishfulfilling Jewel is practised in conjunction with a special Tsog offering where an assembly of practitioners make food and drink offerings (term time only).